ilnarildarovuch/CoreUtils-On-GO/linux/usr/share/games/README.md

 # Achtung
-I don't want to offend something by fortune!
+I don't want to offend someone and something by fortune!